 - Increased VC funding resulting in record high digital advertising spend: DNVBs have access to more VC funding than ever before combined with 40% of VC money going into Facebook, Google, and Amazon.

-- Increased Ad Costs Due To The Law Of Ineffective Click Throughs: Marketing efficiency decreases as volume scales due to consumer fatigue, increased brand competition, and access to less qualified customers
+- Increased Ad Costs Due To The Law Of Ineffective Click Throughs: Marketing efficiency decreases as volume scales due to consumer fatigue, increased brand competition, and access to less qualified consumers.

-The brands that will perform the best in 2019 are able to improve LTV:CAC to manage rising ad costs.
+The brands that will perform the best in the DTC space are able to improve their customer lifetime value to customer acquisition cost ratio to mitigate the detriment of rising ad costs.

-The LifeTime Value (LTV) is the value of a customer to the brand’s bottom line.
-And the Customer Acquisition Cost (CAC) is how much the brand pays to acquire a new customer.
+Lifetime value (LTV) is the value of a customer to the brand’s bottom line.
+And the customer acquisition cost (CAC) is how much the brand pays to acquire a new customer.
 Thus the LTV:CAC ratio helps understand the leverage a brand has between what the value of a customer is, and the cost to acquire one.

-So when LTV:CACs are below 1, the brand is taking a loss to fuel growth.
-This is unsustainable and will eventually rely on financing opportunities to sustain.
-The problem is as a brand continues to grow, the customers get less qualified.
-This means LTV:CAC will typically decrease because it gets both more expensive to acquire a customer, and the value of each customer decreases.
+When the LTV:CAC ratio is below 1, the brand is taking a loss to fuel growth.
+This is unsustainable and will eventually rely on financing opportunities to sustain revenue growth.
+The problem is as a brand continues to grow, the customers get less qualified, meaning their customer lifetime value will decrease, which in turn, lowers the entire ratio.